jtomchak/real-world-react/README.md

 * Now that we've got our first dipatch to reducers working.
 Let's set up the switch statement to catch on the action type "HOME_PAGE_LOADED"
 * Create and Build Out the ArticlePreview component
 * Add the ArticlePreview component in the ArticleList component

+# Part 06
+* Refactor to make room for routing.
+Remove all store stuff from index.js and place into a new file called store.js.
+* Let's add some basic routing for our App and it's nested component.
+We can't hard code home into anymore(App.js Line 19), because it's not always going to be home, it might be something else, like profile or new article.